Illinois Second Degree Murder Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Second degree murder may not be the most serious crime you can get charged with in Illinois, but it's pretty close.
+Second degree murder may not be the most serious crime you can be charged with in Illinois, but it's pretty close.
 A lawyer's advice can be a critical part of your defense.
-Contact a local attorney for a free initial case review to discuss your options.
+Contact an experienced criminal defense attorney in Illinois to discuss your rights and options.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help